 The Compensation Committee reviews the base salaries for our NEOs annually and at the time of a promotion or other change in responsibilities, and salaries may be adjusted after considering the above factors.
-The annual base salaries set forth in the table below are the minimum levels required in each executive's respective employment agreement and, except for Messrs.
-Kain and Pas, are unchanged from their 2019 and 2020 levels.
+The annual base salaries set forth in the table below are the minimum levels required in each executive's respective employment agreement.
+The base salary level for each of our NEOs was unchanged from 2021, with the exception of Mr. Kain, whose base salary in 2022 decreased as a result of his transition to the role of Executive Chair.

-NEO 2021 Base Salary 2022 Base Salary
+NEO 2022 Base Salary

-Peter J. Federico \$900,000 \$900,000
+Peter J. Federico \$900,000

-Gary D. Kain \$700,000 1 \$500,000
+Gary D. Kain \$500,000

-Christopher J. Kuehl \$900,000 \$900,000
+Christopher J. Kuehl \$900,000

-Bernice E. Bell \$500,000 \$500,000
+Bernice E. Bell \$500,000

-Aaron J. Pas \$450,000 \$450,000

-Kenneth L. Pollack \$500,000 \$500,000
+Kenneth L. Pollack \$500,000